HEAL/cedar-form-docs/docs/human-treatment-applicability.md

 # Human Treatment Applicability

-**This section ONLY APPLIES to studies that listed their [Study Translational Focus](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=study_translational_focus%20(string)%3A) as “Treatment of a Condition”.**

-**Studies that are not focused on studying <u>treatment</u> of a condition (e.g. studies that are instead focused on studying the condition itself) should skip this section.
-Contact heal-support@datacommons.io for questions or support.**

 **Resources:**

 * See the full metadata model in [PDF](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.pdf) or [Markdown](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md).
-* See the full metadata model [Human Treatment Applicability](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=human_treatment_applicability) element.
+* See the [Human Treatment Applicability](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=human_treatment_applicability) element of the full metadata model.
+* See guidance to respond to each field, and their use cases, by clicking the arrow to the left of the bold field names below.

+**Extra context:**

+* This section will apply to your study <u>even if your study is not a human subjects study</u>
+* This section **ONLY APPLIES** to studies that listed their [Study Translational Focus](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=study_translational_focus%20(string)%3A) as “Treatment of a Condition”.
+* Studies that are not focused on studying <u>treatment</u> of a human pain or opioid use condition (e.g. studies that are instead focused on studying the condition itself) should skip this section.
+Contact heal-support@datacommons.io for questions or support.

+**Fill out this section of the CEDAR form:**

-If it's not already open, [expand](expand-or-collapse-cedar-form-section.md) the Human Treatment Applicablity section on your CEDAR form.
-This section has five fields; click below to expand guidance for each field.
+[Expand](expand-or-collapse-cedar-form-section.md) the Human Treatment Applicablity section.
+This section has five fields; click below to expand guidance for each field:

 ??? note "Treatment Investigation Stage or Type"
     **How to answer**